zeromod/jekyll-theme-chirpy/_drafts/killing-alt-tab.md

 date: 2020-07-23 08:56 +0530
 ---

-We send emails.
-We surf the web.
-We post to Facebook.
-We tweet.
-We write.
-We code.
-We chat.
-We journal.
-We pay the bills.
-We send invoices.
-We learn.
-We research.

-Personal computing took off in 1984, when Apple released the Macintosh and brought the mouse to everyday users.
-Graphic user interfaces were revolutionary, but if you want to maximize your proficiency with the computer, using the mouse/trackpad isn’t enough.
+Personal computing became viral when [Xerox](https://en.wikipedia.org/wiki/PARC_(company)) invented GUI(Graphical User Interface) (Yes not Apple or Microsoft) with their [Xerox Alto](https://en.wikipedia.org/wiki/Xerox_Alto), which is also the first modern computer to utilise a [mouse](https://en.wikipedia.org/wiki/Computer_mouse) and created the metaphor [Desktop](https://en.wikipedia.org/wiki/Desktop_metaphor).
+Productivity with personal computers is an interesting area which we all wished we had.

 ### The Problem

 The ability to run multiple programs simultaneously is backed by [Window Manger](https://en.wikipedia.org/wiki/Window_manager#:~:text=A%20window%20manager%20is%20system,help%20provide%20a%20desktop%20environment.) (one of the system software).
-Most Operating Systems provides their own implementation of *Window Manager*, like famous [X window system](https://en.wikipedia.org/wiki/X_Window_System) and [Wayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)) for UNIX based operating systems.
+Most Operating Systems provides their own implementation of *Window Manager*, like the popular [X window system](https://en.wikipedia.org/wiki/X_Window_System) and [Wayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)) for UNIX based operating systems.

-User Inputs of a typical computing systems are *Keyboard* and *Mouse*.
+User Inputs of a typical computing systems are ***Keyboard*** and ***Mouse***.
 While both of them excels at their use cases, keyboards provide more functionalities.
 Performing multiple tasks simultaneously by a user requires more effort.
 The main problem here is *Context Switching* (switching between programs).
 It should be seamless, less distracting and convenient.

 While most of the window managers provides various functionality, they are targeted at common users (*User-Friendly*).
 Which is obviously not suitable for power users.
 The biggest pain for power users is ***Alt + Tab***, a keybinding (keyboard shortcut) for switching between windows (programs).
 The *Context Switching* here is really heavy, distracting and is counter productive.